smilerz/cocktail-menu/README.md

 # tandoor-menu-generator

 Using your recipe data in Tandoor this menu generator will generate a menuy of X recipes with defined constraints.
+- Optionally create Meal Plans on Tandoor
+- Optionally inject Recipe name and ingredients into a file template for printing or browsing on the web

 Criteria can include:
 - food